Source of funding

 - undertaking a feasibility study and collecting and translating existing materials related to education for sustainable development;

-- developing a country-specific Citizens Pack adapted to the needs of Ukraine, with a focus on the three target regions;
+- developing a country-specific citizens' pack adapted to the needs of Ukraine;

-- testing and adjusting the Citizens Pack and launching it officially in the three target regions;
+- testing and adjusting the product and launching it officially;

-- devising and implementing a training programme addressing primary schools and local CSOs in the three target regions; and
+- devising and implementing a training programme addressing primary schools and local CSOs; and

-- evaluating the training programme and the first results of Citizens Pack implementation.
+- evaluating the training programme and the first results of Green Steps implementation.

 - Awareness raising